CancerRxGene/gdsctools/doc/source/quickstart.rst

 If you want to learn more, please follow one of those links:

-* Tune some of the :ref:`settings` of the analysis.
+* :ref:`settings` also covers how to set some parameters yourself.
 * Creating HTML reports from the analysis: :ref:`html`.
 * Learn more about the input :ref:`data` .
 * How to reproduce these analysis presented here above using the :ref:`standalone`.